DETAILED ACTION

 It would be obvious to one in the ordinary skill in the art, before the effective filing date of the applicant’s claimed invention to modify the member of Hewitt to be rigid as taught by Perkins-Neaton since Perkins-Neaton teaches that a rigid member near the tip of the shaft does not collapse, keeping the shaft rigid during insertion (Perkins-Neaton, Para [0108]) this would improve the control, accuracy, and safety when advancing the device of Hewitt into the body.

-Regarding claim 3, Hewitt, as modified, discloses a medical device as recited above, wherein the plurality of wire ends (the ends of the wire is not further defined, the examiner interprets the wire ends to be the portion of the braid where the wire ends terminate) extend distally from the distal edge of the rigid member (see annotated Fig.2 above).
+Regarding claim 3, Hewitt, as modified, discloses a medical device as recited above, wherein the plurality of wire ends also extend radially inwardly from the distal edge of the rigid member (see annotated Fig.1 and Fig.2 above).

-Regarding claim 4, Hewitt, as modified, discloses a medical device as recited above, wherein the plurality of wire ends also extend radially outwardly (examiner interprets “radially outwardly” as extending in a direction away from the central longitudinal axis of the helical braid, the wire ends extend at an angle away from the central longitudinal axis) from the distal edge of the rigid member (Fig.2, Fig.9B).
+Regarding claim 4, Hewitt, as modified, discloses a medical device as recited above, wherein the plurality of wire ends also extend radially outwardly (examiner interprets “radially outwardly” as extending in a direction away from the central longitudinal axis of the helical braid, there are wire ends that extend at an angle away from the central longitudinal axis) from the distal edge of the rigid member (Fig.2, Fig.9B).

 Regarding claim 6, Hewitt, as modified, is fully capable of preventing the implant from contacting the distal edge of the rigid member even when the inner polymeric liner is damaged as claimed as the wire ends are positioned inward relative to the distal edge of the rigid member so that the implant would contact the wire ends prior to contacting the rigid member.